Our certifications include:

 Good living starts with great quality water

 Point your mouse at the maps (left) to find common water problems in your area.
 The listings represent the company’s service areas in Litchfield and Fairfield Counties in Connecticut.
 Water problems are caused by natural contaminates and man-made pollutants in the soil that leach into well water and reservoirs.
 Proper treatment by Bennett and Cole controls water quality.

 The company was founded by Jim Bennett and Jeff Colasante, both veteran professionals with 30 years of combined experience in water treatment.
 Each has worked for a leading company that develops water treatment systems.
 Jeff heads up customer service.
 He performs water testing and consults with customers on their water problems.
 Jim heads up the technical side of the business by designing and installing systems.
 He also diagnoses and repairs existing systems.
 Jim holds a J-1 plumbing contractor’s license and specializes in water treatment technology.

-Connecticut Well Water Association Certification - The company is professionally certified for analyzing and treating well water throughout Connecticut, and in Westchester County New York.
+Connecticut Well Water Association Certification - The company is professionally certified for analyzing and treating well water throughout Connecticut.

 Better Business Bureau - Bennett and Cole is a member in good standing with the Better Business Bureau.